 Learn about Help Scout Docs

-Docs is our knowledge base add-on that allows you to empower your customers to find answers to their frequently asked questions, or simply to find more information about your company.
+Docs is our knowledge base or help center product that allows you to empower your customers to find answers to their frequently asked questions, or simply to find more information about your company.
 This article is all about Docs.

 What is Docs and how much does it cost?

 Docs allows you to create a public support website, or knowledge base.
 It integrates directly with Help Scout, so you can write and manage all of your support documentation in one place.
 Docs is installed automatically when you sign-up for Help Scout.

 All Help Scout plans include 1 site.
 You can add more sites for $20 per site, per month.
 There is no limit to the number of articles you can add.

 Do I need a Help Scout account to use Docs?

 Yes, but there's no need to set up a mailbox or configure any mail forwarding to take advantage of Docs.
 If you decide to use Help Scout to manage your support email later down the line, you can do so with just a few clicks.

 Can I use Docs without the help desk?